-As prescribed in § 610.40, include this clause in Section L.
+Include the following provision as prescribed in § 610.40.

 Fidelity Bond Requirements (JAN 2003)

 Any offeror awarded a contract as a result of this solicitation will be required to submit a fidelity bond in the penal amount set forth in the schedule, in a form acceptable to and within the time specified by the contracting officer.
 Corporate sureties will appear on the list in Treasury Circular 570 and the amount of the bond may not exceed the underwriting limit stated for the surety on that list.
 Failure to submit an acceptable bond may be cause for termination of the contract for default.